vbetsch/mastermind/docs/design-patterns.md

 ## Mediator

-I've decided to use this behavioral pattern for communication between my front-end and back-end.
-Each controller ( frontend or backend) will subscribe to the same mediator.
-This will enable simple, efficient communication with a system of sending and responding to events.
+I decided to use this behavioral model for communication between my front-end and back-end.
+Each controller (frontend or backend) will subscribe to the same mediator.
+This will enable simple, efficient communication with a system for sending and responding to events.
 When I need to trigger an event from one subscriber to another, I send a message and all the other subscribers receive it.
-Each of them will decide whether or not to handle it.
-This pattern also lets me scale the
+Each of them decides whether or not to process it.
+This model also allows me to evolve the
-application: I can add as many controllers as I like.
+application: I can add as many controllers as I want.

 ## Memento